chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2019"
-  text: "\n\nNicholas.
+  text: "Nicholas, Wonderful tour, I will definitely give you a great recommendation.
+    Warm regards, Angela (Aug 11th) angelalomb@aol.com\n\nDear Nicholas and Michael, Now that I am back in Belgium, I can only confirm looking back upon a perfect week on Rhodos - the two days I could spend with your company exploring the west coast and Rhodes town were equally superb (perfect timing, background information, flexibility - e.g. Thari monastery as an extra visit).
+By means of a private tour I was able to visit many highlights of the island in an efficient and peaceful way.
+I will write a positie review on Tripadvisor to support your work!<br> \nEfcharisto!, Alain (10th Aug) alain.laridon@telenet.be\n\nNicholas.
 Michael was superb on both excursions.
-We learned a lot and
-    had a superb time with him.
+We learned a lot and had a superb time with him.
 And you were right regarding Tsambica beach.
-Spectacular.<br>
-    \nJoel (Aug 4th)  jfeldman@sidley.com\n\nHi, we really enjoyed out time with Manuel and we'll be back again soon.
+Spectacular.<br> \nJoel (Aug 4th)  jfeldman@sidley.com\n\nHi, we really enjoyed out time with Manuel and we'll be back again soon.
 We will not hesitate to recommend you.<br> \nDavid (Aug 3rd)  david@tomcoh.com\n\nWhat a superb day, an island tour with Sergio as our driver, one of the nicest, friendliest and most knowledgeable people you could meet.
 We would recommend Sergio and this company wholeheartedly.
 Thank you for a great day.<br> \nJuliet  juliet.schaffer@gmail.com\n\nThanks so much for the tour, Really enjoyed it!<br> \nAllan and Amanda  alpeck777@yahoo.com\n\nNicholas it was an amazing experience.
 Thank you so much.
 We will recommend your services again. \nSam and Mary (Aug 2nd)<br> sam_perera@yahoo.com\n\nWe were so lucky and fortunate to have Michael share the beauty of his lovely island!
 We spent 8 hours